jteng2/CSE-403-RecipeCart/api_routes.md

 * Any of the `directions` elements are null.
 * Any of the `tags` elements are null.
 * Any of the `requiredIngredients` keys or values are null.

+A 404 (Not found) status code will be returned if any of the following are true:
 * The `authorUsername` doesn't correspond to an existing user.

-A 404 (Not found) status code will be returned if any of the recipe's `requiredIngredients` keys don't correspond to existing ingredients.
+* Any of the recipe's `requiredIngredients` keys don't correspond to existing ingredients.

 A 401 (Unauthorized) status code will be returned if the JWT token from `encryptedJwtToken` is invalid (not yet implemented).

 Note: the fields `directions`, `tags`, and `requiredIngredients` can be null themselves; they just can't have null elements.
-The response will also contain a message with some details about what happened when handling the request (i.e. what error occurred if any, etc.)
 ### Example response
 ```
 HTTP/1.1 201 Created